avsa242/max31856-spin/README.md

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
-* The chip has no known identification register, so the driver will start successfully as long as the SPI driver does
+* The chip has no known identification register, so the driver will start successfully as long as the SPI engine does

-## TODO

-- [ ] Modify ColdJuncOffset to take degrees as a parameter, rather than s8
-- [x] Handle Celsius/Fahrenheit in the driver
-- [x] Handle byte order in a cleaner fashion
-- [x] Implement remaining functionality described in datasheet (*implemented, but some methods' parameters are currently raw values not calculated to any scale*)
-- [x] Implement demo and test objects